Finding a living donor

 What if my donor lives in another state?

 Your donor may be able to get tested closer to their home.
-Call UNOS Patient Services at 888-894-6361 to get this process started.
+Call OPTN Patient Services at 888-894-6361 to get this process started.

 The transplant center will do many medical tests on your donor.
 The center will only let your donor donate if they don’t face major medical, mental, or financial risks from donating.